vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 [^57]:

     While giving exposition of the mystery of uccāra related to the movement of the vital energy, the author states that due to this movement an unmanifest sound becomes manifest.
-This unmani fest sound is called unstruck sound (anāhata).
+This unmanifest sound is called unstruck sound (anāhata).
 Before the rise of prāṇa, the aspirant causes it for a moment to rest in his heart.

 [^58]: